josepharceneaux/ecs-stuff/push_campaign_service/README.md

 ### Devices
 To send a push notification, this service makes use of OneSignal REST API for Push Notifications.
-We specifiy the target candidate for a push notification using the `device_id (player_id for OneSignal)`.
+We specify the target candidate for a push notification using the `device_id (player_id for OneSignal)`.
 A device id is a unique identifier for a device.
-Candidates have some registered `device_ids` and when this service wants to send a campaign (push notification) to a candidate, it looks for asociated device ids.
+Candidates have some registered `device_ids` and when this service wants to send a campaign (push notification) to a candidate, it looks for associated device ids.
 If candidate has no device registered with getTalent, he will not get any push notifications and if device is associated with a candidate, we will send push notification to this device using device_id.

+# TODO Commnet  briefly how can a candidate get a device id

 ### Sends
 Every campaign has `sends` which is the information about campaign i.e. to whom (candidate) this campaign was sent.
 Sends are associated to a campaign through campaign blast, i.e. a campaign may have multiple blasts and each blast has one or more sends.
 So for example, if we are supposed to send 50 messages in a campaign to 50 candidates then the campaign must have 50 sends in the database (after the messages have been sent).

 ### Blast
 A campaign blast contains statistics of a campaign which includes number of sends and how many persons responded to a campaign `(clicks)`.
-Everytime a campaign is sent to smartlist/s, a new blast is created which may contain different number of sends and clicks.
+Every time a campaign is sent to smartlist/s, a new blast is created which may contain different number of sends and clicks.

 ### Authentication